bmskinner/nma/templates/wiki/Installation.md

 ## Installing

-Nuclear Morphology Analysis is designed to be runnable on Windows, Linux and MacOs, though it has been primarily designed and used on Windows.
+Nuclear Morphology Analysis is designed to be runnable on Windows, Linux and MacOS, though it has been primarily designed and used on Windows.
 Since it requires a Java runtime, there are two ways to run the software

 - with an included packaged Java runtime
 - with a user installed version of Java (16 or higher)